ucan-wg/spec/README.md

 A resource describes the noun of a capability.
 The resource pointer MUST be provided in [URI] format.
 Arbitrary and custom URIs MAY be used, provided that the intended recipient can decode the URI.
 The URI is merely a unique identifier to describe the pointer to — and within — a resource.

 Having a unique agent represent a resource (and act as its manager) is RECOMMENDED.
-However, to help traditional ACL-based systems transition to certificate capabilities, an agent MAY manage multiple resources, and act as the registrant in the ACL system.
-These situations can be represented as follows:
+However, to help traditional ACL-based systems transition to certificate capabilities, an agent MAY manage multiple resources, and [act as the registrant in the ACL system][wrapping existing systems].

 Unless explicitly stated, the Resource of a UCAN MUST be the Subject.